Sanyam Mehta

 ❤️ Why Robotics?

 For People: My time at Gather AI opened my eyes to the real-world impact of robotics.
-I learned that in 2021, slips, trips, and falls were responsible for nearly 38% of accidental deaths in warehouses.
-Seeing our autonomous drones collect data from dangerous, hard-to-reach places—keeping people safely on the ground—showed me that robotics isn't just about efficiency; it's about protecting lives.
+I learned that slips, trips, and falls are a leading cause of accidental deaths in warehouses.
+Seeing our drones collect data from dangerous heights—keeping people safely on the ground—showed me that robotics isn't just about efficiency; it's about protecting lives.

 For the Planet: I was heartbroken to learn about the devastation wildfires have caused in California, destroying 20% of the world's Giant Sequoias.
-I imagine a future where advanced robots can assist Park Rangers in protecting these natural wonders.
-This is the kind of work I dream of contributing to.
+I work towards a future where advanced robots can assist Park Rangers in monitoring and protecting these natural wonders.

 For the Fun of It: And sometimes, the reason is simple: robots are just cool.
-I love the challenge of building things, and the idea of creating intelligent machines that can help people is what gets me excited to learn and create every single day.
+I love the challenge of making a machine "see" and "think," and that curiosity is what gets me excited to learn every single day.